 The best thing you can do to keep fighting to a minimum is to give them lots of space.
-I recommend 20 square feet per rabbit.
+I recommend at least 20 square feet per rabbit.
 The more space they have to spread out, the less chance they have of getting on each other’s nerves!
 Also, be sure to provide lots of options for hiding.
 Small boxes large enough for 1-2 rabbits are great when they need to retreat for a little quiet time.

 Bored rabbits are more prone to fighting.
 Keep your rabbits busy by giving them levels for jumping and areas for exploring.
 Tunnels intended for cats, or even just large PVC pipes provide entertainment.
 Rabbits also love to dig.
 Boxes filled with shredded paper or straw can provide hours of fun!

 Another common reason for fighting is when they feel there are not enough resources.
 If you have a large colony, you will find providing multiple hay bins, and feed & water dishes will limit fighting.

-Colony raising pet rabbits is super easy – you either just keep a single sex or you only keep rabbits that have been fixed.
+Colony raising pet only rabbits is super easy – you either just keep a single sex or you only keep rabbits that have been spayed or neutered.
 My female rabbits get along very well even though they are not spayed.
 When one has a litter of kits I have not had problems with the other females trying to hurt the babies, some even step in to act as “aunties” caring for the babies.
-Intact males have the highest likelihood of fighting, but without the presence of the other sex can often live together happily once they establish a “pecking order”.
+Intact males have the highest likelihood of fighting, but without the presence of the other sex, they can often live together happily once they establish a “pecking order”.
 If you are not intending on breeding, I would recommend keeping all females or getting all your rabbits fixed.